rasoulifarhad/elastic-stack/elasticsearch/examples/set-up-data-ingestion-example/set-up-elasticsearch-for-data-transformation-and-data-ingestion.md

 ```
 ### Step 4: Create an index called earthquakes with the desired mapping

 We will accomplish this step using **Kibana Dev Tools**.

-In the left panel of the Kibana console, copy and paste the following.
+In the left panel of the Kibana console, copy and paste the following. and execute that.

 ```markdown
 PUT earthquakes
 {